ggssh/awesome-stars/README.md

 ## HTML

+- [codewithsadee/vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio) - vCard is a fully responsive personal portfolio website, responsive for all devices.
 - [PKUFlyingPig/cs-self-learning](https://github.com/PKUFlyingPig/cs-self-learning) - 计算机自学指南
 - [rust-lang/rustc-dev-guide](https://github.com/rust-lang/rustc-dev-guide) - A guide to how rustc works and how to contribute to it.
 - [CyC2018/Markdown-Resume](https://github.com/CyC2018/Markdown-Resume) - ⭐️ Markdown 简历模版